This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Plums are in the same fruit family as cherries and peaches, and their taste ranges from tart to sweet.
 Like all summer fruits, they are an excellent source of antioxidants and provide dietary fiber, allowing plums to improve satiety and help with weight loss or maintenance.

-Plum benefits also includes their ability support cognitive health with its phytonutrients.
+Plum benefits also include their ability to support cognitive health with its phytonutrients.

 9. Peaches